4K Ultra HD is finally affordable—here are the best 4K TVs of 2018.

 In contrast, OLEDs create pixels that are individually illuminated—every single one.
 The difference in color quality is so startling that you’ll be salivating after the first minute of viewing.
 But there’s a catch, and it’s in your wallet.
 The good news is that OLED prices are dropping every year as manufacturers refine processes and start looking at the next big thing in screen tech, like quantum dots.

 4K Ultra HD is a license to overindulge when it comes to screen size.
-Experts recommend a 60-inch screen for a viewing distance of a mere 5 feet, so even small rooms can be dominated by your enormous TV without seeming ostentatious.
+We recommend a 52-inch screen for a viewing distance of a mere 7 feet, so even small rooms can be dominated by your enormous TV without seeming ostentatious.

 4K TVs are backward-compatible, meaning they still work with your older TV equipment, including DVRs.
 But you won’t get the full resolution you paid for if you use old devices.
 To ensure you’ll see all the details on your brand-spanking-new 4K Ultra HDTV, utilize 4K-compatible devices like the Roku 4, Hopper 3, Genie HR54, and others.